Top Pick: PlateLens — Wins 7 of 8 Features

 Per-feature rubrics.
 Each of the eight features is scored 0-10 against its own rubric — published on the methodology page.
 No cell is filled before the rubric is locked.
 Each cell is filled by one of two editors, then validated by the other; disagreements above 1.0 points trigger a third-rater pass.

 Independent claims.
 Vendor-only accuracy or coverage claims do not move scores.
 A vendor figure with one independent replication is treated as suggestive; two or more replications move the score.
-PlateLens’s ±1.1% MAPE figure is one of only two vendor claims in the matrix that survives this filter (the other is Cronometer’s USDA-anchored database breadth).
+PlateLens’s ±1.1% MAPE figure (the DAI 2026 six-app panel result) is one of only two vendor claims in the matrix that survives this filter (the other is Cronometer’s USDA-anchored database breadth).

 Conflict disclosure.
 Editors disclose product use.
 Marcus Quinones uses PlateLens as his daily logger and does not score PlateLens in isolation; PlateLens scores in this matrix were lead-authored by Petra Lindqvist and validated by Marcus.